calebmsword/parsec/README.md

 First instal [git](https://git-scm.com/downloads).
 Once you have git, execute `git clone https://github.com/calebmsword/clone-deep.git` and a directory *clone-deep/* will be made containing the source code.
 Then execute `npm install`.

 ### TypeScript & JSDoc
 This repository uses type annotations in JSDoc to add type-checking to JavaScript.
 While this requires the `typescript` package, there is no compilation step.
 The codebase is entirely JavaScript, but VSCode will still highlight errors like it would for TypeScript files.
-If you are using an IDE which cannot conveniently highlight TypeScript errors, then you can use the TypeScript compiler to check typing (`npm i -g typescript`, then execute `npx tsc` in the repository).
+If you are using an IDE which cannot conveniently highlight TypeScript errors, then you can use the TypeScript compiler to check typing (execute `npx tsc` in the repository).

 ### Testing
 Execute `npm test` to run all tests.
 If you are using Node v20.1.0 or higher, execute `npm run test-coverage` to see coverage results.